faasm/faasm/docs/blas.md

 Without a Fortran-wasm compiler we can't use standard LAPACK and BLAS libraries, so instead we use [CLAPACK](http://www.netlib.org/clapack/).

-We use [this fork](https://github.com/faasm/faasm-clapack) with a couple of changes to cross-compile to wasm.
+The forked code is found [here](https://github.com/faasm/faasm-clapack) with a couple of changes to cross-compile to wasm.

-CBLAS sources aren't part of the default CLAPACK and need to be downloaded from https://www.netlib.org/clapack/cblas.tgz (this is already done and checked into the fork).

 ## Building